Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Astrometric Triage

-Note that the locations of binaries with neutron-star companions are all in the class-III region, making their identification relatively simple.
-However, the white-dwarf stripe is only partly above the $\mathcal{A}_{\textsc{tr}}$ curve.
-This implies that only binaries with more massive white dwarfs can be identified, while many low-mass white dwarfs with relatively massive primaries will escape detection.
+Note that the locations of binaries with primaries ${\lesssim} 2$ $\solarmass$ and NS companions are all in the class-III region, making their identification relatively simple.
+The WD stripe, on the other hand, is only partially above the $\mathcal{A}_{\textsc{tr}}$ curve.
+This implies that only binaries with massive WDs can be identified as such, while binaries with low-mass WDs and relatively massive primaries will escape detection.
 We will come back to this point in an accompanying paper.